lvc0107/shorter/README.md

-# Code Challenge
+# Shorter URL Application
+This application contains the APIs for translate long URLs in short URLs.
+It is a demo with porpuse to test some technologies such as

+* OIDC
+* postgres
+* SQL
+* some NO SQL DB
+* Celery + rabbitmq
+* AWS integration
+* Qubernete

-Create a micro service to shorten urls like bit.ly or TinyURL do.
+It produce shorten urls like bit.ly or TinyURL do.

 ## Rules

 1. The service must expose HTTP endpoints according to the API Docs below.
-2. Use your technology of choice, there's no restrictions.
-Instructions for the installation must be detailed in the INSTALL.md file.
+2. Instructions for the installation are detailed in the INSTALL.md file.
-3. Write the tests you consider necessary.
+3. GET endpoints allows consumer access.
+POST endpoints allows admin access.

 -------------------------------------------------------------------------